JimDesu/basis-lang/spec.md

       m :: active <- m :: run &          ; the transition commit: one unit-write; the
                                           ; (RunState, StateHandling) witness was
                                           ; selected at this installation site

+  .cmd RunState &s :: ?onEvent: Machine &m, Event e =
+      ?- (canContinue: s, e)
+          m :: active <- m :: idle &     ; the handler itself commits the transition:
+                                          ;   this invocation completes under RunState's
+                                          ;   dictionary; the next dispatch routes to idle
   ```

   The dynamic edge is the language's statechart mechanism: an object satisfies a state-handling concept by delegating to a re-pointable field, and a transition replaces value and behavior atomically.
 It is also, structurally, the same construction as the embedded dictionary of witness-bearing types (&sect;9.20) at field granularity &mdash; value and governing dictionary selected together, carried together, replaced together.

+A re-point performed during a delegated method's own execution is ordinary: the in-flight invocation runs to completion under the dictionary read at its call site, and the committed cell governs subsequent dispatches &mdash; a state's handler may itself commit the transition, as the exemplar shows, with callers never aware of the routing.

+**One hop, never self.** The delegated indirection is followed exactly once: `::` through the delegate dereferences a single reference and dispatches on that value; deeper routing in a hierarchy is an explicit call in the substate's body, visible in source.
+And the delegate may never be the owning object: each re-point carries a pointer-identity check (target &ne; owner), a runtime error on failure, lifting to a static error when the delegate slot's type excludes the owner's &mdash; the variant-field form gets the static exclusion for free.
+Without the guard, the owner *is-a* the state concept by this very delegation and is type-compatible with its own delegate slot: the silent infinite-delegation footgun, closed.
+Transitions are compute-then-commit by discipline: guards, target computation, and all fallible work precede the single unit-write, so a failure leaves the chart on the old state untouched; changing per-state data lives in buffer-backed slots, where copy-restore supplies per-call atomicity (&sect;6.3).

 **Migration note (from earlier drafts of this specification).** The former multi-concept list form (`.instance T : C1, C2, C3`) is not grammatical: each concept takes its own named declaration.
 The list's *bundling* role &mdash; one name selecting a whole wiring of satisfactions &mdash; is served by the `.profile` declaration (&sect;2), which bundles witness names for selection purposes.